 9. Oradour-su-Glane, France

-This town in Western France has one hell of a history.
-The original Oradour-sur-Glane – along with 642 residents including women & children – was razed by a German Waffen-SS company on June 10, 1944.
-Only 20 survivors were left, coming back to the town to bury the day after a few days.
-A new village of the same name was built not too far away, but the original site now serves as a museum and permanent memorial.
+This town in Western France has one heck of a history.
+The original Oradour-sur-Glane — along with 642 residents including women and children — was razed by a German Waffen-SS company on June 10, 1944.
+Only a few survivors remained, and a new village of the same name was built not too far away.
+The original site now serves as a museum and permanent memorial.

 10. Texola, Oklahoma